 - Daily wear contact lenses

 - Extended wear contact lenses

-What’s more, these technologies deliver a new level of comfort and have made contact lenses a real option for just about any wearer of prescription glasses.
+What’s more, these technologies deliver a new level of comfort and have made contacts a real option for just about any wearer of prescription glasses.

 Contact lens materials

-Let’s start by understanding the difference between soft and rigid (hard) contact lenses, and their impact on your eyes.
+Let’s start by understanding the difference between soft and rigid (hard) contacts, and their impact on your eyes.

 - Soft contact lenses are made of soft flexible plastics that contain water, allowing more oxygen to pass through the lens to the eye.
 Soft contacts are more comfortable than hard lenses.